somethingwentwell/katacoda-scenarios/README.md

-# Customer Support Reproduction Environments and Configuration
+# CRE Reproduction Environments and Configuration
 Repository to capture environment configuration and kong configuration to reproduce customer issues.

 ## What makes up this repository :